John Le Couteur (British Army officer, born 1760): Return to Jersey

 Le Couteur became captain-lieutenant in 1784, and captain in 1785, when the 100th was disbanded and he was placed on half-pay.
 Le Couteur returned to Jersey and became adjutant in the Jersey militia in 1787.
 In 1793 he married Marie (1774–1845), daughter of Sir John Dumaresq; they had two sons.
 He was brought on full pay in the 11th Foot in 1793, and made brigade-major of the Jersey militia, where he gained a reputation as an energetic reformer.
 Between 1793 and 1795, he was charged with maintaining confidential contacts, via Jersey, between the British government and French royalists.

 He was promoted to major in the 16th Foot in 1797, but remained on the staff in Jersey until 1798, when he joined his regiment in Scotland as a brevet lieutenant-colonel.
 He was appointed inspecting-officer of militia in Jersey the following year, and was assistant quartermaster-general on the island during the detention on Jersey of Russian troops from the Texel in 1799–1800.
 He remained inspector of militia for twelve years.
 In 1811, Le Couteur was appointed a major-general on the staff in Ireland, and afterwards in Jamaica, where he led a brigade for two and a half years.

 Curaçao

-Le Couteur was appointed lieutenant-governor of Curaçoa and its dependent islands in 1813, which he found on the verge of starvation.
+Le Couteur was appointed lieutenant-governor of Curaçao and its dependent islands in 1813, which he found on the verge of starvation.
 Curaçao, off the Venezuelan coast, was an important Caribbean commercial centre, but Anglo-American War of 1812 prevented the arrival of corn from Britain, and the orders in council banned the importation of foreign grain.
 Le Couteur set aside the orders to stave off famine.
 When the island was returned to the Dutch after the peace in 1815, the legislative bodies, the inhabitants, and Spanish refugees presented Le Couteur with addresses acknowledging the important services he had rendered to the colony.
 Le Couteur declined the Duke of York's offer to recommend him for command of a regiment, claiming he did not feel entitled to the honour as long as Peninsular officers remained unprovided for.